 Nambour Selangor Private Hospital has a proud and distinguished history of providing quality health care services to the Sunshine Coast community over the past 70 years.

-The ‘Selangor story’ began when two ex-Australian Army Nursing Sisters, Sr Christine Oxley and Sr Dorothy Ralston were approached to establish a private hospital in Nambour.
+The ‘Selangor story’ began when two ex-Australian Army Nursing Sisters, Sr Christian Oxley and Sr Dorothy Ralston were approached to establish a private hospital in Nambour.

 Sr Oxley had served in Malaya during WWII – enduring time as a prisoner of war in Selangor.
 Sr Ralston was evacuated from Singapore just days before the country fell to the Japanese.

 The Sisters set up their first hospital in a rambling old home in Nambour - comprising the original house and two fibro-cement extensions.
 Using a 3000-pound war service loan and their own small savings of a few hundred pounds, the Sisters primarily purchased war disposal equipment and set up single, double and three-bed wards, an operating theatre and labour ward with the nurses’ quarters underneath.

 The 24-bed Hospital was named ‘Selangor Private Hospital’ - acknowledging the Sisters’ wartime experiences - and opened in July 1947.
 Just 22 years later, the time came to expand the hospital at a new site.